GrahamGoudeau/Brainfck-Interpreter/README.md

 The interpreter is able to check for matching brackets, check for invalid command characters, and implements the memory tape as a dynamic array that starts at memory cell 0 and is (effectively) unbounded in the positive direction (limited by available system memory).

-To compile, navigate to the program directory and type "make".  "make clean" removes the executable, *.o, and *~ files
+To compile, navigate to the program directory and type "make".  "make clean" removes the executable, *.o, and *~ files.
+Copy and paste the one-line version of the "hello world" program (located in bftest.txt) to test the behavior of the program.

 Note: Brainfuck treats the memory cell values as ASCII values, so the cell values are always taken modulo 256